entirety/Mavenger-Frontend/README.md

-# Mavenger
+# Mavenger - Frontend

-A next.js web-based manager for maven dependencies.
+A Next.js client for Mavenger, a web-based manager for maven artifacts.